AI prompts

 ```

-3. Refresh and update everything:
+3. Refresh and update everything by running the setup script:

 ```bash